 Buddhist death beliefs involve karma.
 If in the pre-Buddhist religions of India, the soul (atman) was the element of the passage from one life to another through reincarnation.
 Buddhist death beliefs are the dying man’s very ‘thirst’ (tanha) to reincarnate into a better being for his karma as there is no eternal soul, the connection between a present individual.
 And one in a pre-existing life is not a physical or spiritual one but a purely karmic, moral one.

 However, Buddhism believe that it is not the deed that determines karma.
 But instead, the intention to commit it and the perpetrator’s attitude.
 For example, if a person intends to do a particular deed but is prevented from doing it.
 This intention will influence that person’s karma, even though the act has not changed the environment.

 Read also: Why is envy a sin?

 What is Nirvana?

 A Buddhist must detach himself from karma and the cycle of reincarnation by continuing to do good deeds.
 But with an attitude detached from their outcome.
 He must let go of certain states: desire, ignorance, craving, delusion, and self-centeredness.
 Belief in an eternal self, and hatred, to detach himself from these human instincts.

-Nirvana is the state in which suffering is annihilated and man is freed from the cycle of reincarnation.
-The ultimate goal of Buddhism is Nirvana when the ‘extinction’ of all desires is complete and the person is transformed into another state.
+Nirvana is the state in which suffering is eradicated, and man is freed from the cycle of reincarnation.
+The ultimate goal of Buddhism is Nirvana when the ‘extinction’ of all desires is complete, and the person is transformed into another state.

 Those who believe that the Buddhist religion is the true religion should ask themselves if this is the purpose of life: to live, to endure so much pain and suffering, and then to die and start again.
 It should raise a question mark over the point of such things.
 Christians know that God sent His Son to die for us, just once, so that we would not suffer for all eternity.